Ch. Milescross Elandan Sonnet, SC

 Breeders: Guin & Christine Borstel & Dan & Leslie Silva

-Amie is from the Reign X Julia collaboration.
+Amie was from the Reign X Julia collaboration.
 In a litter with five lovely bitches, she stood out from the beginning, mostly for her size (she was teeny) and for her color (she was the first non-black brindle we had ever bred).
 Amie grew up into a beautiful full-sized whippet of great quality.
 She spent the first six months of her life with Dan & Leslie and then went to live with my Mom.
 Amie finished easily in the show ring, handled by Jan Swayze in the East and Dan Silva in the West.

 She was beginning a promising coursing career when she badly injured her pastern and was retired from running.
 In fact, Amie has always been a bit accident-prone.
 She has cut herself up numerous times free running (always on a weekend or holiday), has been bitten by strange dogs a few times (ditto), had a false positive brucella test (don't even get me started on that one, but suffice it to say I am on a first name basis with the staff of the diagnostic vet lab at Cornell), and she even had a bout with tetanus while in Colorado for the AWC National.